 Where to stay in Christchurch

 While there are plenty of Christchurch accommodation options covering the full gambit of price and amenities, we prefer to stay in four-star accommodations that have earned their top ratings.
-In Christchurch, we have two favourites, the Heritage Hotel and the Crowne Plaza.
+In Christchurch, we have three favourites, the Heritage Hotel, West Fitzroy Apartments and the Crowne Plaza.

 Heritage Hotel

-We have fond memories of staying in Cathedral Square on my first visit to Christchurch, long before the earthquake.
-It is different now, but the Heritage Hotel still stands in all its glory and remains our top recommendation.
+We have fond memories of staying in Cathedral Square on our first visit to Christchurch, long before the earthquake.
+It is different now, but the Heritage Hotel still stands in all its glory and remains our top recommendation, although it’s always booked out when we visit.

 Situated in a historic building in Cathedral Square, the Heritage Hotel offered huge suites that include both a washing machine and a kitchen.
 If you need more relaxation, there’s a pool, gym, sauna, and spa tub on site.
 Reserve your stay at the Heritage Hotel here.